xin-huang/SeleDiff/README.md

 - For more details, please see the manual.

 ## Installation
-To install `SeleDiff`, you should first have [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and clone the `SeleDiff` repository from GitHub.
+To install `SeleDiff`, you should first install [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and clone the `SeleDiff` repository from GitHub.

 ### Linux